 - Are there any other reasons unique to the case that support or detract from a finding that a “dating relationship” exists?

 How did C.C v.
 J.A.H Change how Dating and Domestic Violence Are viewed?

 The New Jersey Appellate Division on June 11th made a landmark decision involving a couple and domestic violence.
-The couple had never gone on an actual date but saw each other on a regular basis at the gym.
+The couple had never gone on an actual date but saw each other regularly at the gym.
 They had never gone out to eat, to a movie, on a weekend trip, nothing of that sort.
 They never engaged in sexual relations, kissed, or even held hands.
 What they had done is exchange approximately 1,300 text messages in 5 weeks, including intimate/sexually toned texts.
 When one party began pressuring the other to have sex, insulting and threatening the other party.
-When one of the parties tried to cease the contact and end any further relationship, the other party’s communications became threatening and malicious which led to a request for a TRO (Temporary Restraining Order).
+When one of the parties tried to cease the contact and end any further relationship, the other party’s communications became threatening and malicious, which led to a request for a TRO (Temporary Restraining Order).
 It was denied because a dating relationship between them has not been adequately substantiated.
-The case was taken to to the New Jersey Appellate Division, where the decision was made in favor of the offended party.
-The court found that the relationship had transformed into a dating relationship which allowed the victim to be protected under the Domestic Violence Act.
+The case was taken to the New Jersey Appellate Division, where the decision was made in favor of the offended party.
+The court found that the relationship had transformed into a dating relationship, which allowed the victim to be protected under the Domestic Violence Act.

 In a dating relationship and need help?
 Consult with an Experienced Morristown Domestic Violence Attorney Today

 Our unique approach to domestic violence issues centers around creating solutions to your problems.
 We understand just how important your safety is, and we are prepared to help you take the necessary steps to give you peace of mind.
-By listening carefully to all of your needs and concerns, and keeping you highly informed and involved throughout the legal process, we believe we can work together to achieve the results you need in your unique legal situation.
+By listening carefully to all of your needs and concerns and keeping you highly informed and involved throughout the legal process, we believe we can work together to achieve the results you need in your unique legal situation.